xtophs/azure-fault-domain-on-dcos-nodes/README.md

 # Azure Fault Domains on DCOS Nodes

 We recently ported a Cassandra cluster to a DCOS cluster running in Azure.
-Cassandra requieres knowledge about the rack a node is running in to place replicas ??? properly (link).
+Cassandra requieres knowledge about the rack a node is running in to place keyspace replicas properly (link).

 In Azure, we have the metadata endpoint which will provide information about the fault domain (FD) a VM is running in - which corresponds to the rack information that Cassandra needs.
 I've seen a couple of different approaches how to make this work in DCOS clusters.